Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **(a) via the GUI**

-1. Run Articulate.py
+1. Run Articulate.py.
+The other python file in the folder, Articulations.py, is required to run the program and should be left untouched.

-2. Input parameters in pop-up boxes tk through tk#7
+2. Input parameters through a series of pop-up boxes tk through tk#7.
-3. When inputting searches:

-    >Once you specify a search you would like articulate to query, you must enter it AND select it's check box.
-You can specify multiply searches to query, however, call of them must be selected.
+*** In the GUI, once you enter an input, you must also select it's check box.
+You can specify multiple searches to query.
 The code will treat each search individually, however, the final database will exclude dublicates that may come about within multiple searches.
-As also stated below, each search gets it's own specified "or" terms.
+Also, as stated above, each search gets it's own specified "or" terms.***

+3. Output files will be in the same folder as the code and input file.

-5. When resetting developer keys:
+A note about developer keys:

-    >If the program runs and submits 100 query submissions per developer key, reaching the maximum number of query submissions for a developer key, the program will ask you to reset your developer keys, to any developer key you desire (Each developer key has a number associated with it, whichever number you input, it will rese at this number developer key, and will exclude all developer keys input before that).
-Once doing this the program will wait until midnight, which is when the query counts reset, and then the program will continue to run.
+   >The program submits 100 query submissions per developer key.
+If Articulate reaches the maximum number of query submissions for a developer key and you have input multiple keys, it will automatically move to the next key.
+However, if the program reaches the maximum number of queries for all devleoper keys, the program will ask you to reset your developer keys.
+You can reset the developer key to any of the input keys and it will resstart at this number developer key, excluding all developer keys input before that.
+Then, the program will wait until midnight, which is when the query counts reset, and then continue to run.
 You can also type 'Exit', and the program will stop.

 **(b) via the script**